Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: Abstract

 \section{Abstract}

-This paper aims to prove the emergence of symbolic concepts in well-trained AI models.
-We prove that if (1) the high-order derivatives of the model output \textit{w.r.t.} the input variables are all zero, (2) the AI model can be used on occluded samples and will yield higher confidence when the input sample is less occluded, and (3) the confidence of the AI model does not significantly degrade on occluded samples, then the AI model will encode sparse interactive concepts.
-Each interactive concept represents an interaction between a specific set of input variables, and has a certain numerical effect on the inference score of the model.
-Specifically, it is proved that the inference score of the model can always be represented as the sum of the interaction effects of all interactive concepts.
-In fact, we hope to prove that conditions for the emergence of symbolic concepts are quite common.
-It means that for most AI models, we can usually use a small number of interactive concepts to mimic the model outputs on any arbitrarily masked samples.
+This study aims to prove the emergence of symbolic concepts (or more precisely, sparse primitive inference patterns) in well-trained {deep neural networks (DNNs)}.
+Specifically, we prove the following three conditions for the emergence. (i) The high-order derivatives of the {network output} with respect to the input variables are all zero. (ii) The {DNN} can be used on occluded samples and when the input sample is less occluded, the {DNN} will yield higher confidence. (iii) The confidence of the {DNN} does not significantly degrade on occluded samples.
+These conditions are quite common, and we prove that under these conditions, the {DNN} will only encode a relatively small number of sparse interactions between input variables.
+Moreover, we can consider such interactions as symbolic primitive inference patterns encoded by a {DNN}, because we show that inference scores of the {DNN} on an exponentially large number of randomly masked samples can always be well mimicked by numerical effects of just a few interactions.
+The code is available at \url{https://github.com/sjtu-xai-lab/interaction-sparsity}.